saamehsanaaee/Saameh-S/README.md

 - Hi, I’m Saameh Sanaaee.
-- A student of Cell and Molecular Biology.
+- A student of Cell and Molecular Biology,
 - Curious about data science and other related fields.
-- That's it for now ...
-I'll try to be more interesting. :)
+- That's all for now ...
+I'll try to be more interesting.